Police Guide for Preparing

 WARNING: The driver of the vehicle and the USDOT Number on the driver or passenger side of the vehicle may not be that of the carrier responsible for the vehicle/load.

 It is important to correctly identify the right motor carrier USDOT number.
-You must enter the number of the MOTOR CARRIER THAT IS RESPONSIBLE FOR THE CARGO/VEHICLE
+You must enter the number of the MOTOR CARRIER THAT IS RESPONSIBLE FOR THE CARGO/VEHICLE.

 The Motor Carrier is the person(s) who has care, custody, and control of the load/vehicle, and/or is directing the movement of the vehicle whether loaded or empty.
 Identifying the Motor Carrier will entail a driver interview and/or possibly the examination of multiple sources of information, which may include: markings on the vehicle (Name and USDOT #, vehicle registration, shipping papers, trip or term lease documents, and the driver’s log book (record of duty status).
 The driver interview is often the most important source of information.
 (To properly identify the responsible Motor Carrier, use the Motor Carrier Identification flowchart on page 65.)